submittable/localizejs-github-action/README.md

 ## `langauges`

-**Required** A comma separated list of desired langage codes.
-Langauges must first be enabled in the LocalizeJS project. **Do not inlcude the source language.**
+**Required** A comma separated list of desired language codes.
+Languages must first be enabled in the LocalizeJS project. **Do not include the source language.**

 ## `input-path`